Giving to the Social Research Library

 Summer 2026

-The priority deadline for summer course reserves requests is March 31, 2026.
-We will continue to accept requests after March 31, but items may not be available in time for the start of summer instruction.
+The priority deadline for summer e-reserves requests has passed, but we will continue to accept requests through June 5, 2026, (requests after June 5 will be considered on a case-by-case basis).
 For the benefit of our students, we encourage you to submit your requests as soon as possible.

 To place an e-reserves request: email your course number/title and a list of your required items; for each item, please tell us the title, author, date/edition, and other bibliographic details.
 Please include any items you wish to reuse from previous semesters as we may need to reactivate those.
 Requests for books should be sent to ereserves@lists.berkeley.edu.
 Requests for videos/media should be sent directly to avmccirc@library.berkeley.edu.